What is the typical daily schedule?

 How will friends and family back home be able to follow our adventures?

-Our days will be full, and, as mentioned above, the internet is not always dependable, so it should be assumed that no news is good news.
+Our days will be full, and so those at home should assume that no news is good news and that all is well.
 Program leaders will send parents a “safe arrival” email, and will do their best to post a few pictures throughout the week.

 What if I get homesick?